Pavithra6-Srinivasan/CDE2310_GRP10/General Systems/Software/System Functionality.md

 The algorithm will then select the frontier to naviagte to using *choose_frontier()*.
 This function claculates Euclidean distance from robots's current position to each candidate.
 It filers out frontiers already visited ort too close to current position and avoids revisiting unless backtracking is required.

-  # Sends a navigation goal to the specified (x, y) location
   goal_msg = PoseStamped()
   goal_msg.header.frame_id = 'map'
   goal_msg.header.stamp = self.get_clock().now().to_msg()